kpiris/bcbbr/README.md

 arguments.
 It uploads those attachments to the items in the currently unlocked vault.

-  * It uses the items.json export to find which item in the new vault every attachment belongs to (note that the item_id on the export can be different from the item_id in the destination vault).
+  * It uses the items.json file to find which item in the new vault every attachment belongs to (note that the item_id on the export can be different from the item_id in the destination vault).